Athlete of the Month2020-07-01

 With a focus on consistency, Ben has made tremendous progress both inside and outside the gym.

-When we did Crossfit Total and I got a PR on all three movements that day by at least 10 pounds each.
-Q: Moving forward, do you have any short term or long term CrossFit goals?
 A lot of my goals are more movement based but my main goal is to get more efficient at my gymnastics movements as it’s been one of my weaker areas in the gym.
 I would love to get at least one bar muscle up this year.
 For long term, I want to be able to compete in some type of competition whether by myself or with a team.

-Athlete of the Month2021-02-19
+Customer of the MonthFebruary

 Wyatt Minton